Skip to content

 ts

-Adds a GROUP BY col clause.
+Adds a GROUP BY clause.
+Accepts one or more columns (variadic), and repeated calls append.
 Typically combined with an aggregate terminal method or having().

 ts